Appendectomy

 Frequently Asked Questions

-Scheduled removal of the appendix eliminates the risk of new appendicitis.
+Planned removal of the appendix eliminates the risk of recurrent appendicitis.
 Appendicitis can recur in almost half of the patients treated with antibiotics.
-In addition, people over the age of 40 who have suffered from appendicitis are advised to remove the pinworm, as the cause of the inflammation may be a malignant tumor of the appendix.
+In addition, people over the age of 40 who have suffered from appendicitis are advised to remove the appendix, as the cause of the inflammation may be a malignant tumor.

-There is no way to prevent appendicitis.
+There is no known way to prevent appendicitis.